necolas/normalize.css/README.md

 * https://github.com/kristerkari/normalize.scss

 Some of the above projects make normalize into a Sass partial.
 That makes them impossible to use in the recommended way: copy the file into your website and customize for your needs.

-This project also aims to use the best partials from Compass to make normalize even easier to integrate with your website.
-It currently utilizes:

-* Legacy IE support variables
-* CSS3 Box Sizing mixin
-* Vertical Rhythm mixins

 License
 -----------